 Oak Hall offers one scholarship each year to a new incoming 6th grade student.
 The Honor Scholarship seeks to identify, attract, and award a new incoming 6th grade student who has demonstrated distinction in academics and character and has shown potential for leadership.

-Financial Assistance Consultation
+Tuition Assistance Consultation

 What payment options does Oak Hall offer for tuition and fees?